adrianksm/tradeit/README.md

 =======

 TO install on Ubuntu
-Forst you must have git installed:
+First you must have git installed:

 ```
 sudo apt-get install git